 EXPOSING THE ERROR OF SIN(S) CONFESSION

 Let's expose the incorrect teaching that says: "Once you accept Jesus as your Lord and Savior, your sins are forgiven from the day you were born until the day you are saved.
-From that day onward, if you sin, you have to confess your sins in order to be forgiven or maintain salvation or else you lose salvation."
+From that day onward, if you sin, you have to confess your sins to God in order to be forgiven or maintain salvation or else you lose salvation."

 Hebrew 9:22 "...without shedding of blood there is no remission."
 When sinners(non-believers) believe in their hearts and confess with their mouths that Jesus is Lord, why are they saved?
 Is it really their confessions that save them?
 Not really.
 There is something else that is backing up those confessions: the blood of Jesus that was shed in the heavenly tabernacle /throne of grace.